 The views expressed in this article are the author’s and are not necessarily the views of the partners.

 Against the backdrop of experiencing lockdown 4.0, and 170 people testing positive in Assam so far, the pandemic has changed the lives of many people.
-In the first two weeks of the lockdown from 24th March 2020, my days were disorganised until I finally structured a routine.
+In the first two weeks of the lockdown from 24th March 2020, my days were disorganized until I finally structured a routine.

 Every day I wake up, I consider myself the luckiest person on the earth, but at the same time, lots of people around the world are dying.
 Since coronavirus has thrown all of us together, I had the opportunity to have all three meals with my parents.
 I have been helping my mom even more in her day-to-day chores.

-The otherwise messy room of mine is now organised into a colourful one, with the help of DIY tips and tricks I learnt from YouTube.
+The otherwise messy room of mine is now organized into a colourful one, with the help of DIY tips and tricks I learnt from YouTube.
 I had also decluttered my wardrobe and got rid of my sad pieces.

 I offer some of my days to jigsaw puzzles and board games with my elders.
 I feel like the neighbours around me are so silent, as if they think the virus to be a monster, who will swallow them up if they make noise.

 I have also started listening to the birds.
 I found that the cuckoo’s cry was never so dull before.
 I felt like it wondered why the people weren’t enjoying the ‘Bihu‘ festival like they had enjoyed it before.
 Though these may seem like small things, I often craved to do the same on my busy days.